modernweb-dev/rocket/site/pages/40--blog/002--sharing-time/index.rocket.md

 For example the Landing Page

-➡️ it uses 10+ web components
+➡️ it uses 10+ web components <br>
-➡️ ONLY one gets shipped via JS to the user
+➡️ ONLY one gets shipped via JS to the user <br>
-➡️ Rearrange or reuse those components in any way you want
+➡️ Rearrange or reuse those components in any way you want <br>

 See live demo
 https://next.rocket.modern-web.dev/presets/spark/demo/